galagrin/Vocabulary-on-React/README.md

 - **Reset Counter**: Easily reset the study counter with a button click.

-- **User  Information Modal**: A modal window provides guidance on what actions users can take on each page, enhancing user experience.
+- **User  Information Modal**: A modal window provides guidance on what actions users can take on game page, enhancing user experience.